Biomedical Entrepreneurship Course

 (BME 6086-020 / BADM 5894-011 / MGMT 5895-012)

-As part of its Entrepreneurship in Life Sciences Initiative, CCEI sponsors a multi-disciplinary course in biomedical entrepreneurship, targeting graduate students and honors or advanced undergraduates from across the university with the purpose of engaging them in topics around issues and areas of opportunity in healthcare and life sciences.
+As part of its Entrepreneurship in Life Sciences Initiative, CCEI sponsors a multi-disciplinary course in biomedical entrepreneurship, targeting graduate students and honors or advanced undergraduates from across the university to engage them in topics around issues and areas of opportunity in healthcare and life sciences.
 Students learn about the process of innovating medical technologies and the implications on society and the world.

 - The course will be held Tuesday, 6:00-9:00 p.m. at the Connecticut Center for Entrepreneurship and Innovation, 100 Constitution Plaza, 3rd Floor, Hartford

 - The course is presently offered in the Fall.